School of Nursing

 Is financial aid available?

 The OHSU Office of Financial Aid assists students in locating scholarships and loans to cover educational expenses.
 Nurse Practitioner students are eligible for federal traineeships.
 Preference is given to students who matriculate full-time.
 A Web site with helpful financial aid information and links to scholarship and aid search engines is www.finaid.org.
-For specific information about scholarships and financial aid offered at OHSU, visit the School of Nursing’s financial aid Web page and click on “Financial Aid”.
+For specific information about scholarships and financial aid offered at OHSU, visit the OHSU financial aid page and click on “Financial Aid”.
 Or, call the OHSU Registrar and Financial Aid office at (503)494-7800 or (800)775-5460.
 All students are encouraged to complete financial aid applications regardless of income, as some scholarships are not need-based.